Bavarian International School (BIS)

 The war memorial on the high street is flanked by two flag poles, neither of which can hoist any flag under which those commemorated died for.
 Further down the high street on the right is the memorial to both world wars.

-Bavarian International School schloss Haimhausen munich Bavarian International School at schloss Haimhausen chapel munich bis
+Bavarian International School schloss Haimhausen munich Bavarian International School BIS Munich Schloss Haimhausen chapel balcony Haniel accident 1939 historical GIF

 Showing the balcony erected in front of the chapel for owner Haniel's wife who had suffered an accident shown in 1939